f4exb/sdrdaemon/README.md

 Note that if you set the number of redundant blocks to 0 then no FEC is used.

-**sdrdaemon** does the same but without error correction.
-Unlike sdrdaemonfec it can compress data using LZ4 algorithm.
+**sdrdaemon** is an older version of sdrdaemonrx that does the same but without error correction.
+Unlike sdrdaemonrx it can compress data using LZ4 algorithm.
 It uses a different meta data block.
-It is recommended to use the FEC variant sdrdaemonfec unless compression is absolutely ncecessary.
+It is recommended to use the FEC variant sdrdaemonrx unless compression is absolutely ncecessary.

-**sdrdaemontx** does the same thing as sdrdaemonfec but the other way round.
-It takses blocks read from UDP possibly with redundant blocks and sends the I/Q data to a SDR transmitter.
+**sdrdaemontx** does the same thing as sdrdaemonrx but the other way round.
+It takes blocks read from UDP possibly with redundant blocks and sends the I/Q data to a SDR transmitter.

 Hardware supported: